lambdabaa/reader/README.md

 ## TODO

-1. Make articles get synced between the server and clients in realtime.
+1. Make bookmarks get synced between the server and clients in realtime.
 2. Build out the crawler to keep up realtime mirrors of the links and comments on
   * Delicious (?)
   * Digg (?)